CiscoSecurity/tr-05-serverless-cybercrime-tracker/README.md

     - `Judgement`.

 - `POST /version`
-  - Returns the current version of application
+  - Returns the current version of the application.

 ### Supported Types of Observables